-- Single rooming available for $750 supplement.
+- Single rooming available for $450 supplement.
+(For hotels only)

 “Wayne is a superb photographer and a superb teacher.
 One does not necessarily lead to the other, but he is most definitely both.
 He was generous with his praise and his critical feedback, both much appreciated. ”